ucloud/uai-sdk/examples/tensorflow/inference/cifar_simple/README.md

 In this example, we provide the inference service example: cifarModel which accepts one picture and gives picture category.

-## 2 Build Inception Inference Service with UAI Inference toolkit
+## 2 Build cifar Inference Service with UAI Inference toolkit
-Building a inception inference service docker need some preparations:
+Building a cifar inference service docker need some preparations:

 1. Write a simple Inference class to load the model, process the data, and run the inference logic.
 2. Provide a config file to tell UAI Inference system where to load the model.